Dying cars come in all shapes, sizes and conditions. And sometimes they aren’t what you expect them to be.

 A Nice Track Record

 I had a similar experience this summer with the Aston Zagato’s direct competitor.
-This particular Ferrari 250 SWB defined “impeccable,” with a good number of concours trophies garnered over the past three years; this included a second in class at Pebble, and several of the highest awards at Florida’s annual Ferrari mecca—the Cavallino meet in January.
+The Ferrari 250 SWB seen below defined “impeccable,” with a good number of concours trophies garnered over the past three years; this included a second in class at Pebble, and several of the highest awards at Florida’s annual Ferrari mecca—the Cavallino meet in January.

 Bonhams had contacted me to do a video on the car for their Monterey auction, and for several hours Jakob Greisen and his crew forced me to drive that luscious SWB through the hills of southern California.
 The first two hours was like lying on a bed with an old mattress and really snug-fitting sheets, for everything was as harsh as could be.
 Rev the engine within 1000-1500 rpm of its 7000 rpm redline, and that poor V12 was as tight as a balled up fist.